-Queenslanders continued to enjoy a stable, fair and affordable compulsory third-party (CTP) insurance scheme this quarter.
+The year of 2023 concluded with a stable, fair and affordable compulsory third party (CTP) insurance scheme for Queenslanders.

 To stay informed:

 Explore our graphs below to learn more about our scheme’s performance.

 Tip: When viewing this report on a smaller screen, click the labels on our graphs to view them at a larger size.

 CTP premium breakdown

 CTP insurance premiums remain the most affordable in mainland Australia at a time when cost of living is front of mind for Queenslanders.
 The insurers’ premium which forms part of total CTP premiums increased modestly by 0.7%, remaining well below the consumer price index inflation rate for 2023 of 4.1%.
 RACQ’s decision in October 2023 to stop providing CTP insurance had no adverse effect on premiums.
 We continue to collaborate with scheme stakeholders on best-practice claims management and support research initiatives that aim to reduce the incidence and effects of motor vehicle crashes, to preserve affordability.